portworx/px-docs/create-px-enterprise-cluster.md

 ## Step 4: Select network interfaces and activate

-Portworx assigns the selected NICs to the management interface, the data interface, or both.
-Portworx only needs a maximum of two NICs.
+PX-Enterprise assigns the selected NICs to the management interface, the data interface, or both.
+PX-Enterprise requires at least one NIC and only needs a maximum of two NICs.

 The *management interface* is used for communication between the hosted PX-Enterprise product and the individual server nodes, for control-path as well as statistics and metrics.
 The *data interface* is used between server nodes, primarily for data transfer as part of data availability (that is, multi-node data replication).

-To instruct the PX-Enterprise container on the server node to complete the installation, click **Activate**.
+To instruct the PX-Enterprise container on the server node to complete the installation, click **Activate** on the Hardware Configuration page.
 Upon installation, PX-Enterprise aggregates the specified storage and uses the network interfaces selected.

 From the server node that ran the `curl` command, you should see the following status: